mrethana/python-dash-with-tables-nyc-career-ds-062518/README.md

 excel_data = pandas.read_excel('FILE PATH', names=["Country", "Pho", "Ramen", "Soba"])

 # removing the first line of data that contains the headers
-# and returning the remating data in a list of dictionaries
+# and returning the remaining data in a list of dictionaries
 data = excel_data.to_dict('records')[1:]
 ```